KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/S1 DMD/README.md

 ### Step 3.
 Running PredSim with estimated muscle parameters:

 The user will run a predictive simulation in [PredSim](https://github.com/KULeuvenNeuromechanics/PredSim) using a 2D model with DMD-specific muscle impairments.
-Before this, you should have run a reference simulation (2D model, no impairments) by following the steps in the main [README](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/tree/main).
-Open [PredSim/main.m](https://github.com/KULeuvenNeuromechanics/PredSim/blob/master/main.m) in matlab.
-Ensure that the file contains already the following settings:
-1. Line 20 - `[S] = initializeSettings('gait1018');`
-2. Line 25 - `S.subject.name = 'gait1018';`

-*If you have not run the reference simulation yet, you should either follow the instructions in the main [README](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/tree/main), or modify the two lines above in [PredSim/main.m](https://github.com/KULeuvenNeuromechanics/PredSim/blob/master/main.m), then click the green 'Run' button.*

-To run a predictive simulation with the 2D model including DMD-specific impairments:
+1. In Matlab navigate to the `PredSim` folder
+2. Open the script `main.m` in Matlab by clicking on it ([PredSim/main.m](https://github.com/KULeuvenNeuromechanics/PredSim/blob/master/main.m))
-1. Line 21 - add `S = update_settings(S);` in [PredSim/main.m](https://github.com/KULeuvenNeuromechanics/PredSim/blob/master/main.m).
-This will update the settings of the 2D model with the calculated muscle weakness and stiffness.
+3. Line 21 in `main.m` - add `S = update_settings(S);` This will update the settings of the 2D model with the calculated muscle weakness and stiffness.
-2. Click on the green 'Run' button
+4. Click on the green 'Run' button

 ### Step 4.
 Visualizing and plotting the results

 Once your simulations are done, the results are stored in `PredSimResults\gait1018` as `gait1018_vx`.
 Each time you run a simulation, it is saved with an incremental version number: v1, v2, v3, v4, … The most recently run simulation will always have the highest version number.

-To visualize the mot file in OpenSim:
+To visualize the mot file in OpenSim follow the steps described [here](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025))
-1. Open OpenSim
-2. Click on 'File > Open Model...' and navigate to the 2D model [PredSim/gait1018/gait1018.osim](https://github.com/KULeuvenNeuromechanics/PredSim/blob/master/Subjects/gait1018/gait1018.osim)
-3. Click on 'File > Load Motion...' and navigate to the mot file of your simulation `PredSimResults/gait1018/gait1018_vx.mot`
-4. Click on the 'Play forward' button to see the motion.
-You may also adapt the speed.

 To plot the kinematics of your simulations and compare them to the Experimental Data of the patient:
 1. Open the script [PredSim-workshop-smalll-2025/S1 DMD/PlotFigure/run_this_file_to_plot_figures_Case_DMD.m](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/blob/main/S1%20DMD/PlotFigure/run_this_file_to_plot_figures_Case_DMD.m) in matlab